 Content: This is an introductory course to equip students with important mathematical tools for studying the neural circuits underlying brain function; to systematically build biophysical concepts for exploring the relation between structure and function in nerve cells and their networks.
 This is not a seminar course; but rather a self contained course structured with homework assignments.
-Topics: cable theory and neuronal branching; dendritic spine modeling with applications; Hodgkin Huxley and Hodgkin Huxley-like excitable systems such as Morris-Lecar and FitzHugh-Nagumo models; bursting oscillations in nerve, muscle and secretory cells; bifurcation analysis of excitable systems; synaptic modeling and activitydependent processes; introduction to modeling neural subcircuits in the outer-plexiform layer of the retina.
+Topics: cable theory and neuronal branching; dendritic spine modeling with applications; Hodgkin Huxley and Hodgkin Huxley-like excitable systems such as Morris-Lecar and FitzHugh-Nagumo models; bursting oscillations in nerve, muscle and secretory cells; bifurcation analysis of excitable systems; synaptic modeling and activity-dependent processes; introduction to modeling neural subcircuits in the outer-plexiform layer of the retina; introduction to neuromorphic computing.